-We’ll talk about complex, ill-defined and non-immediate (CIDNI) problems.
 Complex problems have components that are opaque and/or interdependent.
-Ill-defined problems are those where the information to solve them, the solution state and, for that matter, the problem itself might not be clear.
-‘Non-immediate’ just means that you have at least a few days to solve your problem.
+Ill-defined problems are those where the information to solve them, the solution state or the problem itself might not be clear.
+‘Non-immediate’ means that you have at least a few days to solve your problem.

 Just like becoming a good tennis player, becoming an effective problem solver requires skills that you develop through forming habits.
-This site gives ideas on how to acquire these habits.
+This site gives some guidelines to acquire these habits.

 Structured problem solving in four steps

-CIDNI problem solving is a four-step process that starts with defining the problem (making sure you are not focusing on just a symptom or a less critical problem).
+CIDNI problem solving is a four-step process that starts with defining the problem (ensuring you are not focusing on just a symptom or a less critical problem).

-Second, you need to diagnose it; that is, understand its root cause(s), which usually requires you to build a diagnostic issue tree.
+Second, you need to diagnose it; that is, understand its root cause(s), which we will do using a diagnostic issue tee / diagnostic map.

-Next you need to identify all the potential solutions—using a solution issue tree (a close parent of the more-known decision tree)—before deciding which one(s) you want to implement; a good way to do so is to use a decision matrix.
+Next you need to identify all the potential solutions—using a solution issue tree /solution map (related to the better-known decision trees)—before deciding which one(s) to implement.

-The final step is to execute the solution(s): convince the rest of your team/boss/client that the solution you picked is the right one, implement it, and monitor its effectiveness.
+The final step is to execute the solution(s): convince the rest of your team/boss/client that the solution you selected is the right one, implement it, and monitor its effectiveness.

 Use this site to your advantage

-Alternatively, you can read the latest ideas on problem solving a decision making, or you can jump to a specific key word by clicking it in the margin on the left.
+You can read the latest ideas on problem solving a decision making or jump to a specific key word by clicking in the margin on the left.
 In particular, you may want to have a look at how to be mutually exclusive and collectively exhaustive (MECE) in your thinking.
 You may also want to read about how to build issue trees / decision trees or how to use logic to improve your thinking and communication.

 I’ve used this methodology on dozens of projects and coached people on hundreds more.
-Whether you are a business manager; a student starting a research project; a candidate to join one of the top strategy consultancies preparing a case interview; an intelligence analyst; or anyone else facing complex, ill-defined problems, the tools in this website will help you.
+Whether you are a business manager; a student starting a research project; a candidate to join one of the top strategy consultancies; an intelligence analyst; or anyone else facing complex, ill-defined problems, the tools in this website will help you.